 Haida Gwaii or North Vancouver Island?
-A Guide to What to Look For
+A Guide to What To Look For

 Haida Gwaii islands, an archipelago previously known as the Queen Charlotte Islands in British Columbia, Canada’s Pacific Northwest — the cultural and spiritual home of the Haida people — has long had a magnetic pull on nature enthusiasts, adventure travelers and kayakers, drawn to its rugged beauty, rich Indigenous history and wildlife.